 New daily-use multifocal lenses are really worth investigating if, like me, you’re, ahem, over mid-forties.

-LASER EYE SURGERY ADVICE
+LASER SURGERY ADVICE

 I’m very happy to discuss all options of eye care and present an unbiased opinion on the pros and cons of laser refractive surgery.
 I have a small network of trusted ophthalmologists who I work with and will refer you to them as required.